leafiy/comfyui_psd_smart_object/README.md

   target.
 - **PSD Mockup Embedder** – Replaces one or more smart objects with the input image.
-The node renders the PSD without the target layers, warps the image using OpenCV, and outputs a ready-to-use RGBA tensor.
+The node renders the PSD without the target layers, warps the image using OpenCV, and outputs a ready-to-use RGBA tensor plus an auto-saved PNG.
-- **PSD File Upload** / **Mockup Image Upload** – Small helper nodes that let you pick PSD/PSB or artwork files directly from `ComfyUI/input` without typing paths.
 - Works with PSD/PSB files, multiple smart objects, and either ComfyUI `IMAGE` tensors or file paths.